ColumCOD1/ObundleTest/README.md

       </header>
     {{/if}}
   ```
+  2. Result:
+  - At the top of the page, click on *SIGN IN*.
+You can *REGISTER* first if you don't have an account.
+  - Once registered or signed in, a barner or the user's basic details appears at the top the category page.

 ## CSS Styles
 I created a sass file named **custom.scss** in **assets/scss** then added all the css rules needed for these tasks.
 This file was then imported in **assets/scss/theme.scss** to make it availabe for the entire wesbsite.
+To attempt to personalize the site I took some liberties to edit some css in order to mimic a John Wick film color palette.

 # Challenges Encountered
 - Initicially I had issues with using the right template version from either Github Cornerstone repo or directly from BigCommerce.
 Later on I encountered issues with being able to run my build and uploading it to the BigCommerce trial.
+- Another issue that I have is properly uploading images to the sourceset.
+It's been causing frequent issues for me to upload my own images to adhere to the feature's display mechanisms.

 # Documentation References
 - https://www.youtube.com/watch?v=Mvl2LpVSL0I Kal Wiggins was an amazing help with navigating certain challenges with the installation of Stencil CLI and to be able to see my local working environment.
 # Improvements
 If I were given more time I would have attempted to make an entire React.JS version of the store with the requested features of the assignment.
-This was my first time navigating BigCommerce and it was an excellent oppurtunity for me to gain some experience and insight on what kind of assignments I'd be building in an active e-commerce workplace including gaining some experience with SCSS logic.# ObundleTest
+This was my first time navigating BigCommerce and utilizing Stencil CLI it was an excellent oppurtunity for me to gain some experience and insight on what kind of assignments I'd be building in an active e-commerce workplace including gaining some experience with SCSS logic.